rust-lang/rust/src/doc/guide.md

 This is a big error message.
 Let's dig into it for a moment.
 There are three
 parts: the error and two notes.
-The error says what we expected, we cannot have two pointers that point to the same memory.
+The error says what we expected, we cannot have two mutable pointers that point to the same memory.

 The two notes give some extra context.
 Rust's error messages often contain this kind of extra information when the error is complex.
 Rust is telling us two